wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/8-summary-and-cleanup.md

 Optional: Remove Azure Resource Group

+> [!IMPORTANT]
-**IMPORTANT:** You should only follow the steps below if you are completely done with you Connected Field Service environment and do not plan on taking any other modules or doing anything else with it.
+> You should only follow the steps below if you are completely done with you Connected Field Service environment and do not plan on taking any other modules or doing anything else with it.

 When you deployed the Connected Field Service add-on it created an Azure Resource Group in your subscription that contains all the components of the template.
 If you are going to complete other learning in the near future, you might want to wait to do the cleanup until you have completed any of the other modules that require a Connected Field Service deployment.